-- Check the basket: water flowing out of the machine will trail to any damp pathway, thus, make sure that your basket is dry.
+- Check the basket: water flowing out of the machine will trail to any damp pathway; thus, ensure that your basket is dry.

-- Check the tamp: your tamp needs to be leveled since water goes through the path with least resistance, if uneven.
+- Check the tamp: your tamp needs to be leveled since water goes through the path with the least resistance if uneven.

-Here’s the top 3 best selling naked portafilter on Amazon
+Here are the top 3 best-selling naked portafilters on Amazon

 Any coffee that blondes early will have a lacking body and will taste towards the bitter side.